laminba2003/blog/content/spring/building-restful-web-services.md

 ---
-title: "Building RESTful Web Services with SpringBoot"
+title: "Building RESTful Web Services with Spring Boot"
 date: 2019-12-20T18:07:51+01:00
 description : "Spring Boot provides a very good support to building RESTful Web Services for enterprise applications.
 This post will explain in detail about building RESTful web services using Spring Boot."
 draft: false